checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-28-Bridging Visas.md

 <hr/>
 ## Bridging visa B (BVB)

-A Bridging visa B (BVB) allows a holder to return Australia while their substantive visa application is being processed, provided they re-enter Australia within the specified travel period.
+A Bridging visa B (BVB) allows a holder to leave Australia while their substantive visa application is being processed, provided they re-enter Australia within the specified travel period.
 <hr/>
 ## Bridging visa C (BVC)

 A Bridging visa C (BVC) allows the holder to remain in Australia while their substantive visa application is being processed.
 A BVC is typically granted if the holder lodges an application in Australia for a substantive visa but do not already hold a substantive visa.
-As an example a Bridging visa A holder lodges an application for subclass 482 while in Australia, they will be granted a Bridging visa C.
+As an example, where a Bridging visa A holder lodges an application for a subclass 482 visa while in Australia, they will be granted a Bridging visa C.

 A BVC does not allow the holder to return to Australia if they leave.

 **Work rights**

-+ BVC that is first granted at the time the substantive visa is lodged will not have work rights.
++ A BVC that is first granted at the time the substantive visa is lodged will not have work rights.
-+ BVC holder who seek work rights will have to make a new bridging visa application to waive the “no work” condition on the basis of financial hardship.
++ A BVC holder who seek work rights will have to make a new bridging visa application to waive the “no work” condition on the basis of financial hardship.
 <hr/>
 ## Bridging visa D (BVD)